 From 1791 torture before execution was abolished and from then on there would be only one executioner for each French region or ‘departement.’
 Assistant executioners (known as valets) were also abolished in the departements.
 Again Paris was the exception ‘Monsieur de Paris, required by law to reside in the city, retained several valets.

 Different methods of execution were also abandoned.
 From then on, as both a humanitarian and social statement, every prisoner would be beheaded in the same way.
-Whether prince or pauper, all would face a brand-new invention regardless of social distinction;
+Whether prince or pauper, all would face a brand-new invention regardless of social distinction; The guillotine.

 Known variously as the ‘People’s Avenger,’ ‘National Razor,’ ‘Timbers of Justice,’ ‘Madame la Guillotine’ and ‘The Widow’ it replaced the wheel, gallows, sword, axe and burning post.
 The executioner’s torture tools also became museum pieces.
 The bourreaux did not; They were never more well-known or less unpopular than when providing vengeance-by-proxy for their proletarian public.
 They were never as busy, either, sometimes killing a hundred or more aristocrats a day and over 3000 in a single month.
 First used on highway robber Nicolas Jacques Pelletier in Paris on April 25, 1792 it wasn’t an instant success.